apache/drill/_docs/odbc-jdbc-interfaces/015-using-jdbc-driver.md

 The class name for the JDBC driver is [org.apache.drill.jdbc.Driver]({{site.baseurl}}/api/1.2/jdbc/).
 For details, see the Apache Drill JDBC Driver version 1.2.0 [Javadoc]({{site.baseurl}}/api/1.2/jdbc/).

+Starting in Drill 1.16, the DrillStatement interface supports the setMaxRows method.
+The setMaxRows method sets a limit on the number of rows returned for a result set.
+The limit set is applied automatically at runtime.
+By default, there is no limit on the number of rows returned.
+See [Setting an Auto Limit on the Number of Rows Returned for Result Sets](https://drill.apache.org/docs/planning-and-execution-options/#setting-an-auto-limit-on-the-number-of-rows-returned-for-result-sets).

-As of Drill 1.13, you can use the setQueryTimeout(int milliseconds) method in the interface DrillStatement to limit the amount of time that the JDBC driver allows a query to run before canceling the query.
+Starting in 1.13, the DrillStatement interface supports the setQueryTimeout method.
+The setQueryTimeout method limits the amount of time that the JDBC driver allows a query to run before canceling the query.
 The setQueryTimeout method sets the number of seconds that the JDBC driver waits for a Statement object to execute before canceling it.
 By default, there is no limit on the amount of time allowed for a running statement to complete.
 When you configure a limit, an SQLTimeoutException is thrown if a statement exceeds the limit.
 A JDBC driver must apply this limit to the execute, executeQuery, and executeUpdate methods.

 ## Example of Connecting to Drill Programmatically

-The following sample code shows using the class name in a snippet that connects to Drill using the Drill-Jdbc-all driver:
+The following sample code shows you how to use the class name in a snippet to connect to Drill using the Drill-Jdbc-all driver:

 ```
 Class.forName("org.apache.drill.jdbc.Driver");